How to Housebreak a Puppy or an Adult Dog by Ed Frawley

 Some people question me about pups that are very young wanting to go out every couple of hours.
 This can happen when the pups are under 12 to 14 weeks.
 There are a couple of things to keep in mind:

-Are you picking the water up at 6:30?
+Are you picking the water up at 6:30 or making sure they are not over-drinking?

 Are you putting the pup in the crate all the time and not just bedtime.
 The pup needs to learn that it must go in the crate and calm down.

-If you are convinced the pup just wants to come out and play after a few hours , then ignore it.
+If you are convinced the pup just wants to come out and play after a few hours, then ignore it.
 If there is a mess in the crate later on - then YOU MADE A MISTAKE - not the dog.
-If the pup makes to much noise - move the crate into the basement or garage with a radio or TV on.
+If the pup makes too much noise - move the crate into the basement or garage with a radio or TV on.

 BELL TRAINING FOR DOGS